LoopKit/loopdocs/docs/nightscout/azure_migration.md

 # Migrating from Azure to Heroku

-If you are a current Azure user who wants to move to Heroku, but not lose all your old NS data, you will need do the following steps:
+If you are a current Azure user who wants to move to Heroku, but you do not want to lose all your old NS data, you will need complete the following steps:

-* update your repository in GitHub
+* update your repository on GitHub
-* create a new heroku nightscout site
+* create a new Heroku Nightscout site
-* migrate your mLab database to new site
+* migrate your mLab database to your new site

 ## Updating your repository in GitHub

-* Copy, paste, and goto the one of the following links depending on which branch of cgm-remote-monitor you are currently running (replace `yourgithubname` with your actual GitHub user name)
+* Copy, paste, and click on one of the one of the following links depending on which branch of cgm-remote-monitor you are currently running (replace `yourgithubname` with your actual GitHub user name)

 for **master** branch deployments: